Complete Guide to Trading CS:GO Skins for Cash (2022)

 Other people get skins from friends, trading between other players, opening weapon cases or just buying them off a marketplace.
 We’ve listed all the marketplace you should use above if you are going to buy a skin as they’ll save you a lot of money over attempting to open weapon cases.

 There are also many websites that offer you a balance on them which can be used to withdraw skins, some other terms may apply though so make sure you understand what you need to do to withdraw.

 List of Sites with Cash Withdrawal

-I’ve compiled an easy list that you can see which websites offer which cash withdrawal option to suit you.
+I’ve compiled an easy list so that you can see which websites offer which cash withdrawal option.
+That way you can choose one that suits you.
 These are in alphabetical order and each website has been tested by me personally so I know they work.

 |Website Name||Withdraw Options|